FAQ

 How do I graduate with the certificate?/What do I need to do to graduate?

 The film certificate is not meant to be a standalone certificate, rather it acts as a complement to a bachelor’s degree.
-Students must have a bachelor’s degree in order to receive a certificate.
-What this means is that in order to award a certificate student must wait until after their bachelor degree is posted on my.fiu.edu.
-Then get a copy of your transcript that shows your degree is posted, highlight all the courses that fulfill the film studies certificate on the unofficial transcript, and submit the transcript to Professor Andrew Strycharski.
+Students must be enrolled in a bachelor’s degree program in order to receive a certificate.

 Where